css-javascript-toolbox/cjte-advanced-theme-editor/readme.txt

 === CJTe Advanced Theme Editor ===
 Contributors: wipeoutmedia
 Author URL: http://css-javascript-toolbox.com
-Tags: theme, editor, development, cjt, cjte, syntax, highlights
+Tags: theme editor, themes editor, code editor, theme, themes, editor, development, cjt, cjte, syntax, highlight, error checker
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.9
-Tested up to: 3.9.2
+Tested up to: 4.0
 Stable tag: 0.5

-XXXXXXX
+This plugin extends the default plain-text Themes Editor with more features such as: line numbers, colour-coded code syntax and error-checking.

 == Description ==
-XXXXXX
+The WordPress default Themes Editor (in Appearance => Editor) is great for doing some custom changes to your theme files, although it is rather limited.
+This is where the CJTe Advanced Theme Editor can help.

+If you need more powerful features, then it is highly recommended to install a number of additional support plugins to compliment it.
+These include the CJT extension plugins:
+Editor Themes
+Editor Toolbox
+Code Auto Completion

 == Installation ==
 1. Install and Activate the [CJT Plugin](http://wordpress.org/plugins/css-javascript-toolbox/)
-2. Install/Upload and then Activate the cjte-import-export-tool.zip file using the WordPress Plugin uploader
+2. Install/Upload and then Activate the cjte-advanced-theme-editor.zip file using the WordPress Plugin uploader

 == Frequently Asked Questions ==

-== Screenshots ==
+= How do I change themes for the Plugins Editor? =
+You would need to install and activate the Editor Themes extension plugin

+= How do I get the toolbar icons to show for the Plugins Editor? = You would need to install and activate the Editor Toolbox extension plugin

+= How do I get the Code Auto Completion feature to work for the Plugins Editor? = You would need to install and activate the Code Auto Completion extension plugin.
+If you are using either a Mac or a PC, the hot-key combination is Control + Space (i.e. Ctrl + Space bar)

 == Changelog ==
 = 0.5 =